ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 ```
 ````

-If the functionality of `get_odd` needs to be modified, it now need only be done once.
+If the functionality of `get_odd` needs to be modified, it now only needs to be done once.
 Additionally, this code is more concise and its purpose is easier to interpret.

 `````{note}